Titus Andronicus: Television

 In 1970, Finnish TV channel Yle TV1 screened an adaptation of the play written and directed by Jukka Sipilä, starring Leo Lastumäki as Titus, Iris-Lilja Lassila as Tamora, Eugene Holman as Aaron and Maija Leino as Lavinia.

 In 1985, the BBC produced a version of the play for their BBC Television Shakespeare series.
 Directed by Jane Howell, the play was the thirty-seventh and final episode of the series and starred Trevor Peacock as Titus, Eileen Atkins as Tamora, Hugh Quarshie as Aaron and Anna Calder-Marshall as Lavinia.
 Because Titus was broadcast several months after the rest of the seventh season, it was rumoured that the BBC were worried about the violence in the play and that disagreements had arisen about censorship.
-This was inaccurate however, with the delay caused by a BBC strike in 1984.
-The episode had been booked into the studio in February and March 1984, but the strike meant it couldn't shoot.
-When the strike ended, the studio couldn't be used as it was being used by another production, and then when the studio became available, the RSC was using Trevor Peacock, and filming didn't take place until February 1985, a year later than planned.
+This was inaccurate however, as the delay was actually caused by a BBC strike in 1984.
+The episode had been booked into the studio in February and March 1984, but the strike meant it could not shoot.
+When the strike ended, the studio could not be used as it was being used by another production, and then when the studio became available, the RSC was using Trevor Peacock, and filming did not take place until February 1985, a year later than planned.
 Initially, director Jane Howell wanted to set the play in present-day Northern Ireland, but she ultimately settled on a more conventional approach.
 All the body parts seen throughout were based upon real autopsy photographs, and were authenticated by the Royal College of Surgeons.
 The costumes of the Goths were based on punk outfits, with Chiron and Demetrius specifically based on the band KISS.
 For the scene when Chiron and Demetrius are killed, a large carcass is seen hanging nearby; this was a genuine lamb carcass purchased from a kosher butcher and smeared with Vaseline to make it gleam under the studio lighting.
-In an unusual design choice, Howell had the Roman populace all wear identical generic masks without mouths, so as to convey the idea that the Roman people were faceless and voiceless, as she felt the play depicted a society which "seemed like a society where everyone was faceless except for those in power."
+In an unusual design choice, Howell had the Roman populace all wear identical generic masks without mouths, so as to convey the idea that the Roman people were faceless and voiceless, as she felt the play depicted a society which "seemed like a society where everyone was faceless except for those in power".
 The production was one of the most lauded plays of the series and garnered almost universally positive reviews.